discord-extensions-archived/theme-source/README.md

 # Theme Source(dev)
-This is currently a WIP, but basically it's something that can be used to change the base colors of Discord with no issue.
+This is currently a WIP, but basicallt it's something that allows you to change the base colors of Discord without hassle.
+The main purpose of this is for new theme developerrs (like my self) to have easy access to change colors of Discord.

+## Issues and Pull Requests
+Since this obviously a WIP, there are going to be issues with it.
+Some things may be unthemed, or something may not be themed correctly, who knows?
+If you find something along these lines, you can make an issue pointing it out, or you can make a pull request fixing said issue.

 ## Varibles for Noobs™️
-**ANYTHING HIGHLIGHTED IN RED IS INCLUDED IN THAT VARIABLE**
+**Anything that is shown in red is what the variable changes**

 <details>